 Just one car among the 2013 and 2014 models tested received a satisfactory rating in the small city and minicars test, the Chevrolet Spark.
 The Spark is the only one in the group of 11 cars to earn the IIHS Top Safety Pick designation.

 Choosing a vehicle with the right amount of protection is vital when making a vehicle purchase.
 If you were injured, or if someone you love was injured in an unfortunate auto accident, a Pasco County Auto Accident Attorney at Whittel & Melton can help you pursue financial compensation for your suffering.
-Please call us today at 727-847-2299 or fill out a free online case evaluation form by downloading our free app from the Apple App Store or get it on Google Play.
+Please call us today at 727-847-2299 or fill out a free online case evaluation form.